PawelMarc/MQDB/README.md

 ##DB API

-For now we have only two commands
+All functions take name of the database as first argument.
+It is path to catalog when leveldb will put data.
+If database does not exist it will be created.
+In case of some error exception will be raised.
+If you want to create database "/a/b/s/some_db" the path "/a/b/s/" must exist.

-* put(db_name, key, val) -- returns 0 if failed, 1 if success
+* put(db_name, key, val) -- returns 1 if success, throws exception in case of error

-* get(db_name, key) -- returns value, or Null if failed
+* get(db_name, key) -- returns value, or Null if key does not exist, in case of other errors throws exception

-* del(db_name, key) -- returns 0 if failed, 1 if success
+* del(db_name, key) -- returns 1 if success, throws exception in case of error

 #Iterator API